The AA: Offices and physical estate

-The AA has streamlined its property estate over time, with its main headquarters remaining at Fanum House, Basingstoke.
-The business also maintains a call centre in Cheadle, Stockport and manages it's patrol force of roadside mechanics from an operations centre in Oldbury near Birmingham.
+The AA has streamlined its property estate over time, with its new main headquarters opening at Plant, Basingstoke in December 2024.
+The business also maintains a call centre in Cheadle, Stockport and manages its patrol force of roadside mechanics from an operations centre in Oldbury near Birmingham.
 Additionally, a number of marketing, finance and digital functions operate from a London office, firstly at 90 Long Acre in Covent Garden, and from 2021 at the Blue Fin Building near the River Thames.

 The AA Driving School, which includes the AA and BSM driving school brands, is based in offices in Cardiff.

-The AA's publishing arm, branded as RatedTrips.com, is based in separate offices in Basingstoke.
+The AA's publishing arm, AA Publishing, is based in separate offices in Basingstoke.

 Continuing charities

 The AA Foundation for Road Safety Research was created by the AA in 1986.
 In 2002, the AA Motoring Trust charity was created to continue the AA's public interest and road safety activities; its responsibilities were transferred to the IAM Motoring Trust, under the Institute of Advanced Motorists, at the end of 2006.
+The AA Charitable Trust for Road Safety and the Environment was established in 2008.
+It has conducted successful campaigns such as Think Bikes, Caitlin's Campaign, Driver Distraction and #BuckleUp.